CabinDAO/cabin.city/README.md

 ## Code Generation

-To generate Fauna GQL code for Hats and Otterspace synced data, run:
+To generate GQL code for Hats and Otterspace synced data, run:

 ```bash
 npm run codegen
 ```

+To generate the smart contract types:

+- get ABI file for the contract you want from Etherscan and put it in the `lib/abi` dir
+    - eg go to https://etherscan.io/address/0x1934e252f840aa98dfce2b6205b3e45c41aef830#code, scroll down to Contract ABI and export in JSON format
+- run `npm run contract:gen`, which puts generated files into `generated/contract` dir